wharfkit/website/src/lib/docs/AccountKit/UnlinkAuth.md

 ---
 title: UnlinkAuth (Method)
-description: Removes the link between an action and a permission for EOS accounts.
+description: Used to generate an action that removes the link between an action and a permission for EOS accounts.
 category: AccountKit
 published: true
 order: 10